- University of California, Davis, B.S. Biotechnology- Microbial emphasis. Minor in Comparative Literature

-I am also very interested in better connecting local communities to students at UC Berkeley searching for research opportunities.
+I am also very interested in better connecting local communities to students searching for research opportunities.
 Access to science and research often dictates who has a voice in policy and societal decision-making processes.
 Community members and organizations tend to have a very minor role in setting the research agenda, yet it is evident that the community’s voice is necessary for effective and sustainable scientific solutions to pressing environmental issues.

 I am interested in bridging disciplines and creating avenues that allow knowledge generated by scientific pursuits to be placed and used in a social, cultural and economic context.
-Hence, my work at Berkeley is divided into two main areas, microbial ecology and building bridges between the University and communities.
+Hence, my work at Berkeley was divided into two main areas, microbial ecology and building bridges between the University and communities.

 1 ) Periodicity and circadian-like rhythms of microbial communities in hypersaline ecosystems